• Home

 Display space for the common good

-COVID-19 left many commercial vacancies in its wake.
-The Rejoinery will activate empty store fronts for good.
-Exhibiting salvaged materials and items helps us to foster a culture of enough.
+COVID-19 left many commercial vacancies in its wake, prompting the Rejoinery to activate empty storefronts for good.
+By showcasing architectural salvage and salvaged materials, we aim to foster a culture of enough.

 Contact Us